linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full.md

----
-aliases:
-  - How Countries Go Broke
-  - The Big Cycle
+title: "How Countries Go Broke - Big Debt Cycle by Ray Dalio"
-tags:
-key_concepts:
-parent_directory: II.
-Economics/Cycles and Crises/Bridgewater Associates
+parent_directory: "II.
+Economics/Cycles and Crises/Bridgewater Associates"
+key_concepts: ["big debt cycle", "debt monetization", "reserve currency", "economic cycles"]
 cssclasses: academia
-title: "How Countries Go Broke: The Big Cycle - Full Book"
-linter-yaml-title-alias: How Countries Go Broke
+tags: [big_debt_cycle, debt_monetization, reserve_currency, economic_cycles, ray_dalio]
 ---

-# HOW COUNTRIES GO BROKE

-# THE BIG CYCLE

-RAY DALIO

-# WHY I'M SHARING THIS BOOK
+# How Countries Go Broke
+## The Big Cycle
+### Ray Dalio

+## Why I'm Sharing This Book

 I wrote this book to pass along what I have found to be invaluable, timeless, and universal understandings and principles that I have learned over my 50-plus years as a global macro investor.
 I don't think that anyone has worked harder for more years and with better resources to acquire these understandings and principles.
 They have rewarded me and others abundantly, and I don't want them to die with me.
 I believe that the concepts I explain can make the world run better when put in the hands of policymakers and investors.
 Above all else, I hope you will take away from reading this book: